citusdata/mongo_fdw/README.md

 Contributing
 ------------
 Have a fix for a bug or an idea for a great new feature?
 Great!
 Check out the contribution guidelines [here][4].
 For all other types of questions or comments about the wrapper please contact us at `mongo_fdw` `@` `enterprisedb.com`.

 Support
 -------
 This project will be modified to maintain compatibility with new PostgreSQL releases.
-The project owners set aside a day every month to look over open issues and support emails, but are not engaged in active feature development.
+The project owners to set aside a day every month to look over open issues and support emails, but are not engaged in active feature development.
 Reported bugs will be addressed by apparent severity.